fdietze/website/improving-the-hacker-news-ranking-algorithm/improving-the-hacker-news-ranking-algorithm.md

 There are many ways to do this.
 In our opinion, the following is the most promising one that can be implemented in Hacker News:

-To balance the feedback loop, we add negative feedback: **More views should lead to a lower rank**.
-It turns the positive feedback loop into a balancing feedback loop that converges on the right amount of votes.
+To balance the feedback loop, we add negative feedback: **More views of a submission should lead to a lower rank**.
+It turns the positive feedback loop into a **balancing feedback loop** that converges on the right amount of votes.

 This can be achieved by normalizing the current ranking formula with the number of views: